runt18/derulo/readme.md

 ### Interactive

 `derulo <filename>` will open up a REPL where you can add multiple key-value pairs to be written to the file.
+To quit the REPL, and either save or discard the object you're build, press Ctrl+C at any time.
+Ctrl+D will quit the whole program with no prompt, so be careful!

 The REPL is not fully finished yet, so use with caution.